Skip to content

 If the person pleads guilty, they must pay a fine determined by the penalties provided by legislation.
 In this case, the proceeding ends and the evidence gathered during the inquiry remains confidential.
 If the person pleads guilty but contests the fine, a judge sets the fine to be paid based on the penalties provided for by legislation.

-If the person pleads not guilty or enters no plea, the evidence is sent to them and the file is forwarded to the Court of Québec.
+If the person pleads not guilty, the evidence is sent to them and the file is forwarded to the Court of Québec.
 During the trial, the evidence is presented to the court, which renders judgment on the person’s guilt.
 The judge then sets the fine to be paid, where applicable, based on the penalties provided for by legislation.

 We publish a record of proceedings instituted by the Chief Electoral Officer (or court ledger) on our website.